 In the event that a resident desires to complete an elective rotation with a non-pharmacist preceptor, the Residency Program Director - in conjunction with the Residency Advisory Committee - will make the determination that the resident: (a) will gain added benefit to their professional development; (b) is capable of independent practice at the time of the learning experience (e.g., a careful review of the % ACHR of R1 goals for the resident, etc.); and, (c) how the non-pharmacist preceptor will contribute to the evaluation process of the resident for the learning experience.
-In this case, a pharmacist will act as a supporting preceptor (e.g., experience description, syllabus, expectations, schedule, and overall assessment strategy for measurement of progression during the experience.
+In this case, a pharmacist will act as a supporting preceptor (e.g., RPD), assisting the non-pharmacist preceptor with PharmAcademic evaluation processes.
+The supporting preceptor will work with the non-pharmacist preceptor and resident to develop an appropriate learning experience description, syllabus, expectations, schedule, and overall assessment strategy for measurement of progression during the experience.